HeatherAn/recommended-coding-practices/08-Using-Git-For-The-First-Time.md

 ```
 This tells Git which is the *remote* repository that will be referred to as **origin**, and that will be "linked" to the *local* repository at `~/Documents/Project_Z`.

 **Keep in mind**: here we have used different names for the *local* and *remote* repositories for training purposes.
-In general, and specially when starting to use Git and Github, use the same name for both.
+In general, and especially when starting to use Git and Github, use the same name for both.

 __________________________